-(13) If the permit is denied or revoked, the department shall provide the applicant, in writing, a statement of the specific reason(s) for the denial or revocation.
+(15) If the department denies or revokes a special trapping permit the department will provide the applicant a written notice including a statement of the specific reason(s) for the denial or revocation.

-[Statutory Authority: RCW 77.12.047.
-01-17-067 (Order 01-165), § 232-12-142, filed 8/15/01, effective 9/15/01.]
+.
+WSR 01-17-067 (Order 01-165), § 232-12-142, filed 8/15/01, effective 9/15/01.]